huypham37/huypham37.github.io/content/about.md

 {{< myimg src="/img/portrait.jpeg" alt="Your Portrait" width="300" height="400" >}}

 ## I’m Steve.
-Deal with It.

-I’m a Computer Science student at Maastricht University, where I write code that doesn’t suck and bend AI to my will for personal knowledge management (PKM) and productivity hacks.
+I’m a 2nd-year CS student at Maastricht University, where I write code that doesn’t suck and bend AI to my will for personal knowledge management (PKM) and productivity hacks.
 Before this, I wasted three years in precision mechanics—turns out, wrenches are just primitive debuggers.
+I can talk several hours about new, emerging trends in AI world, or new paper, techniques around machine learning.

+Also I love writing about what I am thinking (mostly can be severely diverse in topic, sorry).
+Now my thinking is 100% stucked with AI and deeplearning, you might find most of my writing here related to that.

 ### Stack Trace